The Counteroffensive – An inside look at virtual reality therapy that is reshaping veteran’s rehabilitation

 The standard treatment is expected to require up ten sessions, each lasting 50 minutes and taking place every week.
 After the course, a person should be able to handle stress at a manageable level.
 VR therapy, when combined with a psychologist, can help more two-thirds people with PTSD.

 First, it can take time to engage a soldier and begin addressing traumatizing events.
 Second, a veteran’s imagination and memory may not be enough to process trauma.
-It can also be difficult for people to up about painful memories.
+It can also be difficult for people to open up about painful memories.

 Currently, active collaboration with foreign partners is underway in order to create a specialized space with sensors that allows for free movement and enhances the realism.